 How Does P2P Lending Work?

 Traditionally you use a bank to get a loan.
-When banks approve loans the money used to fund the loans are deposits from other customers.
+When banks approve loans the money used to fund the loans is deposited from other customers.
 This means that the banks earn interest on your bank accounts, where you only get sub-1% interest.
 However, P2P lending lets investors fund loans directly to the borrowers for a high interest rate.

-P2P lending is typically done through investment platforms such as Mintos, Grupeer, Swaper and any other platforms.
-These platforms act as a intermediate between borrowers or loan originators and the investors.
+P2P lending is typically done through investment platforms such as Mintos, Grupeer, Swaper, and any other platforms.
+These platforms act as an intermediate between borrowers or loan originators and investors.
 The loan originators and the platforms are advocated to have lower costs than banks.
 This will make both the investor and the borrower benefit from P2P lending.
 Furthermore, the investor has the ability to choose which loans they want to invest in.

 While Mintos has one way of showing their version of how P2P lending works, the European Commission has another way of visualizing it.
 However, it tells the same story and the meaning of the pictures are the same.